sendykuriel/sendykuriel/README.md

 - 👋 Hi, I’m @sendykuriel
 - 👀 I’m interested in Programing and Data Science
-- 🌱 I’m currently learning Ract JS
+- 🌱 I’m currently learning Web3 + Solidity
 - 💞️ I’m looking to collaborate on Data and DS Projects in WEB3
 - 📫 How to reach me sendykuriel@gmail.com